JamesDLD/terraform/README.md

 Usage
 -----
-The following sample will launch all the modules to show the reader of they are called.
+The following sample will launch all the modules to show the reader how they are called.
-My advice is that you pick up the module you want and call it how it's shown in the root "main.tf" file.
+My advice is that the reader pick up the module he wants and calls it how it's shown in the root "main.tf" file.

 With your Terraform template created, the first step is to initialize Terraform.
 This step ensures that Terraform has all the prerequisites to build your template in Azure.